kennethaugusto/project-1-cs314/README.md

 - To learn how to create new primary keys (not specified in csv) we referenced: https://neon.tech/postgresql/postgresql-tutorial/postgresql-primary-key
 - To learn how to alter a table to add a column: https://www.postgresql.org/docs/current/sql-altertable.html
 - Used https://www.postgresql.org/docs/current/sql-insert.html to figure out how to not enter the same key twice when importing data from two different columns into the same table (such as the applicant ethnicity and coapplicant ethnicity).
 Explained better in #4
-- Sarah did preliminary.sql.
+- We all did preliminary.sql.
 Together, we all decided how to put the tables into 3nf form, dividing the columns into separate tables and deciding how we would connect the tables using foreign keys and primary keys.
 Sarah made the create table statements.
 - Sarah did the insert statements for ethnicity, racecode, denialcode, application, applicant race, coapplicant race, denialreasons
 - Nirad did the insert statements for sex, agency, purchasertype, propertytype, loantype, loanpurpose, actiontaken, null table
 - Kenneth did the insert statements for state, county, msamd, preapproval, owner occupancy, hoepa status, lien status, location
+- In order to reconstruct the CSV at the end, we referenced different sites including https://stackoverflow.com/questions/1241178/pivot-on-multiple-columns-using-pivot-operator to show us how to pivot data and taught us CASE WHEN, and then used https://medium.com/@jan_hkmn/advanced-pivoting-in-sql-the-max-case-trick-50d58869fc96 to make up our final columns.
+We needed to use MAX(CASE WHEN...) to fill the row giving us our pivot table.
+- We referenced https://www.atlassian.com/data/sql/how-to-export-data-to-csv-or-excel to learn how to output data into csvs.
+- We also referenced  https://www.postgresql.org/docs/current/sql-copy.html to copy csv into a table.
+- This reference https://stackoverflow.com/questions/45892420/postgresql-copy-empty-string-as-null-not-work is how to prevent null values from being inputted.

 3.
 - What is the minimum information would you need to collect from a user to allow